YunzeSong/YunzeSong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I am Song Yunze [宋昀泽], presently engaged in the realm of natural language processing at FaceMind, an avant-garde artificial intelligence startup.
-My key responsibilities encompass the domains of machine translation, creative content generation, and the pursuit of advanced research in large language model knowledge retrieval.
+I am Song Yunze [宋昀泽], presently engaged in the realm of natural language processing (NLP) at FaceMind Co., Ltd., an avant-garde artificial intelligence startup.
+My key responsibilities encompass the domains of machine translation, creative content generation, and the pursuit of advanced research in large language model reasoning.

 Before my current endeavor, I had the esteemed opportunity to collaborate with <a href='https://frcchang.github.io/'>Prof. Yue Zhang [张岳]</a> and <a href='https://www.linyi-yang.me/'>Dr. Linyi Yang [杨林易]</a> in the pursuit of research pertaining to realms of financial knowledge and reasoning through the lens of large language models, at the <a href='https://westlake-nlp.github.io/'>WestLake Natural Language Processing Lab [西湖大学自然语言处理实验室]</a>.